Package 'TDLM'

 Note

-All the inputs should be based on the same number of locations sorted in the same order.
-It is recommended to use the location ID as vector names, matrix rownames and matrix colnames and to set check_names = TRUE to verify that everything is in order before running this function (check_names = FALSE by default).
-Note that the function check_format_names() can be used to control the validity of all the inputs before running the main package's functions.
+All inputs should be based on the same number of locations, sorted in the same order.
+It is recommended to use the location ID as matrix rownames and matrix colnames and to set check_names = TRUE to verify that everything is consistent before running this function (check_names = FALSE by default).
+Note that the function check_format_names() can be used to validate all inputs before running the main package's functions.

 Author(s)